watts-kit/watts_plugin_rcauth/README.md

 ```
 myproxy-get-trustroots -s master.data.kit.edu
 ```
-For the configuration of the *capilot* plugin, check the documentation for the *watts.conf*.
+For the configuration of the *rcauth* plugin, check the documentation for the *watts.conf*.

 Also check that the *local time* is set as *Europe/Berlin*, (reboot may be